 What many financial advisors and most parents don’t know, however, is that the loopholes in current regulations have allowed some parents to get off the hook on paying back their Parent Plus Loans altogether.

 Though the multiple loopholes associated with a Parent Plus Loan just isn’t a good public policy, that didn’t stop the lawmakers in DC from including provisions that allow certain borrowers to only pay back a small part and, in some cases, never make a single payment on the borrowed amount.

 A visit to government websites will tell you that your Parent Plus Loan can be consolidated under the Federal Loan Consolidation Program and then paid back under the Income Contingency Program (ICR).
 Your loan will be fully forgiven in 25 years if you commit up to 20% of your “discretionary” income.

-In addition, those saddled with a Parent Plus Loan could expect complete forgiveness within 10 years if they are making payments via ICR and work in a qualifying public sector or non-profit career.
+You might be asking yourself, can a Parent Plus Loan be forgiven?
+Those saddled with a Parent Plus Loan could expect complete forgiveness within 10 years if they are making payments via ICR and work in a qualifying public sector or non-profit career.

 The loopholes begin by how the government defines discretionary income.
 According to EdCentral.org, you can deduct the following expenses to determine your discretionary income:

 The amount of your income that is equal to the current federal poverty standard

 For a couple, this comes out to a deduction of more than $15,000.

 The untaxed portion of your income

 Roth IRAs, untaxed social security benefits, the cash value of permanent life insurance policies, and other accounts where you’ve already paid taxes may give some families enough additional deductions to allow them to only pay a minimal monthly payment on their consolidated Parent Plus Loans.